dmbarbour/glas/docs/GlasDesign.md

 ## Programs

-Programs are values with a standard interpretation.
+Programs are values with a stable interpretation.

 The interpretation described here is used for language modules and to represent basic applications for the glas command line.
 It is designed for simplicity and compositionality at significant costs to flexibility and convenience of direct use by humans.
 Performance can be augmented by acceleration and other specialized optimizations.

 Programmers usually express these programs indirectly, e.g. write ".g0" files that compile into dictionaries of reusable programs.
 Metaprogramming features can mitigate flexibility.